Victorian Wallpaper & Wallcoverings

 Wallpaper for the 1900 House

+Are you a "do it yourself" decorator?
+Learn how to select wallpaper designs for your home.
+Many excellent reproductions of Victorian wallpaper are available and they are as pleasing today as they were over a hundred years ago.
+Printed wallpaper for the Victorian 1900 house featured designs for the entrance hall, dining room, living room, morning room, bedrooms, a nursery, and kitchen.
 These wall coverings — handsome, dignified, and decorative — still occupy a first place in Victorian style houses where the decorative quality of woodwork and furniture can stand their massive weight, sturdy, vigorous line, and handsome rendering.
 They do, however, require for the most part, heavy massive woodwork, wainscoting to chair rails, deep toned colors in hangings and upholstery, and decorative chairs of the later periods.
 Nevertheless, their adaptation to more modern homes can be made with care and thought.

 Regency & Antique Wallpaper